 Conditions & Services

-To obtain a copy of your medical records from UF Health Movement Disorders and Neurorestoration, please contact 352-294-5400.
+To obtain a copy of your medical records from UF Health Center for Movement Disorders and Neurorestoration, please contact 352-294-5400.

 Shands hospitals and UF Physician practices accept insurance from numerous providers, including Aetna, Blue Cross Blue Shield of Florida, CIGNA, Humana, Capital Health, United Healthcare, Medicaid, and state and government services.
 For a full list of accepted plans visit our Insurance / Billing page.